-Make a wooden box
+wooden box ideas

 Surely at some point a tree has caught your attention.
 Perhaps it was a splendid red maple in full fall foliage, maybe it was a persistent palm growing through the sand.
 Making a wooden box brings the spirit of that tree back to life.

-(If, but some horrible chance, you haven't ever noticed such a thing, I encourage you to stop at the next tree you see and take a look at it.
+(If, by some horrible chance, you haven't ever noticed such a thing, I encourage you to stop at the next tree you see and take a look at it.
 Really look.
-Feel the bark, smell the leaves, give it a hug.
-Trees are marvelous life forms.)

 I'm fascinated by wood and what it can become.
 If you are too check out the following links.